Sign In / Sign Out

 - Map and Locations

 The Cronkite School is home to Arizona PBS, the largest media organization operated by a journalism school in the world.
-Cronkite News, the school’s multiplatform news division of Arizona PBS, includes a nightly television news broadcast, digital reporting bureaus in Phoenix, Washington and Los Angeles, a business reporting bureau, an entrepreneurial digital innovation lab, a digital production bureau and a newsgathering and civic journalism bureau for students.
+Cronkite News, the school’s multiplatform news division of Arizona PBS, includes a nightly television news broadcast, digital reporting bureaus in Phoenix, Washington and Los Angeles, an entrepreneurial digital innovation lab and a digital production desk, among other offerings.

-Each year, more than three dozen Cronkite students report breaking news for azcentral.com and The Arizona Republic as part of a multimedia reporting class under the direction of Arizona Republic Editor-in-Residence Lindsey Collom.
-The students not only receive course credit but are paid and gain valuable real-world experience reporting on news in real time.
+Each year, more than three dozen Cronkite students report breaking news for azcentral.com and The Arizona Republic as part of a multimedia reporting class that takes place at the newspaper, located about two blocks from the school.
+Students work two days a week under the supervision of Republic editors, gaining experience and bylines while also receiving course credit and pay.

-The E.W.
-Scripps Corporation and Cronkite have partnered for a pilot program that places the school’s best broadcasting graduates in a Scripps newsroom training program.
+Under a partnership with the E.W.
+Scripps Corporation, top Cronkite broadcast graduates are placed in a Scripps newsroom training program immediately following graduation.
 Every six months, four graduates are competitively chosen for full-time producer and multimedia journalist positions at Scripps’ KERO-TV station in Bakersfield, Calif.
-In addition to their salary, the graduates receive free housing.
-After six months, they can move up within KERO or the Scripps national network of newsrooms.
+In addition to their salaries, the graduates receive free housing.
+After one year, they can move up within KERO or the Scripps national network of newsrooms.

 Cronkite partners with FOX Sports Arizona on several programs for students.
-From a studio set inside the Cronkite School building, FOX Sports produces 100 total pre-/post-game programs for Phoenix Suns road games.
-Students of all levels have the opportunity to apply for apprenticeship opportunities that provide valuable experience working side-by-side with seasoned sports producers in both the editorial and production portions of the broadcast.
-There also is a sports marketing class where students develop and pitch promotional campaigns for FOX Sports Arizona.
-A winning campaign by ASU students focused on the relationship between Arizona sports fans and their teams and developed the slogan, “We bring the game home.”
+From a studio set inside the Cronkite School building, FOX Sports Arizona produces nearly 100 total pre-/post-game programs for Phoenix Suns road games.
+Students of all levels have the opportunity to apply for apprenticeship opportunities that provide valuable experience working side-by-side with seasoned sports producers in the production of the broadcast.
+Students also can take a sports marketing class in which they develop and pitch promotional campaigns for FOX Sports Arizona.
 Additionally, students participate in "Cronkite Sports on FOX."
 The magazine-style show was conceived and created by Cronkite students and covers ASU athletics and student-athletes.

-Partnerships with four major media outlets give Cronkite students interested in sports journalism careers a unique opportunity to report on Major League Baseball spring training, specifically covering the Milwaukee Brewers, San Diego Padres and Arizona Diamondbacks, for major metropolitan news outlets.
-The course is taught by longtime sports journalists.
+Partnerships with major media outlets give Cronkite students interested in sports journalism careers a unique opportunity to report on Major League Baseball spring training.
+Students head to stadiums around the Valley to cover the Arizona Diamondbacks, Milwaukee Brewers, Oakland A’s, San Diego Padres, Texas Rangers and other clubs for MLB.com and major metropolitan news outlets.

 The “PBS NewsHour” publishes and airs content produced by ASU students working at Cronkite News, the news division of Arizona PBS.
-Students have reported on issues of importance to Arizona, including a controversial proposed tourist development at the Grand Canyon.
+Students focus on Arizona stories with appeal to a national audience, such as a controversial proposed tourist development at the Grand Canyon.
+The Cronkite School also is home to a West Coast bureau of the NewsHour, with a team of PBS professionals working out of the school to cover a wide swath of the West for digital and broadcast audiences.

-Sports Illustrated publishes content produced by ASU students working in the Cronkite News – Phoenix and Los Angeles Sports Bureaus.
+Sports Illustrated publishes content produced by ASU students working in the Cronkite News – Phoenix and Los Angeles bureaus.
 Students have produced multimedia content for SI.com, including an interactive Super Bowl travel guide and in-depth coverage of collegiate sports.

-Students in Cronkite News periodically produce a Spanish-language version of the newscast, "Cronkite News en Espanol," which airs on Univision’s TeleFutura network in Phoenix.
+Students in Cronkite News produce a Spanish-language version of the newscast, "Cronkite Noticias," which airs Saturdays on Univision Arizona in Phoenix.

-Students in the Carnegie-Knight News21 Initiative, headquartered at the Cronkite School, work on a major investigative reporting project each summer covering an issue of national importance.
-Past topics have included transportation safety in America, who can vote and food safety.
-Stories produced by these projects have been published in The Washington Post, NBCNews.com, the Center for Public Integrity and numerous others.
+Students in the Carnegie-Knight News21 Initiative, headquartered at the Cronkite School, produce a major investigative reporting project each summer covering an issue of national importance.
+Past topics have focused on federal emergency response to disasters around the country, hate crimes, water quality and voting rights.
+Students’ stories, documentaries and multimedia content are regularly published by major media outlets that include The Washington Post, NBCNews.com, The Associated Press and the Center for Public Integrity.